Coronavirus crisis: Good news for Kerala as it records zero cases of COVID-19 on May 1

 Coronavirus: Does wearing face masks, gowns cause skin damages among health care workers

-Kerala, the God's own country, was the first state in India to have COVID-19 patients.
+Kerala, God's own country, was the first state in India to have COVID-19 patients.
 Also, this state has seen the slowest rise in numbers in April among states with large caseloads.

 Presently, there are 497 confirmed cases, and just three deaths, which too is the lowest among states with a significant number of cases.